SammyKrosoft/Query-O365-Endpoints-JSON-with-PowerShell/README.md

 # Display O365 Endpoints in a PowerShell table

 When you have PowerShell ISE (Integrated Scripting Environment), you can use the PowerShell GridView to display data, filter, sort, etc..., like a mini-Excel application.
-You can even select all the data in the table
+You can even select some (CTRL + click the valaues you want) or all the data in the table (CTRL + A), and copy these in an Excel or Word document.

 In this repository, the *Display_O365_Endpoints.ps1* script does just that:
 - Load the latest O365 list directly from the Microsoft website